eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

       }
     ]

-And the result object will look like below:
+And the resulting aggregated object will look like below:

     {
         "_id": "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43",